13.6 C

 The 10 Virtues of the Kemetic (Ancient Egyptian) Mystery Teachings

 In this book, Stolen Legacy, George James argues that “Greek philosophy is stolen Egyptian philosophy, which first spread to Ionia, thence to Italy and thence to Athens.”
-James wrote in his introduction that the ancient Egyptians had developed a very complex spiritual system, called the Mysteries.
-The Egyptian Mystery System was also a Secret Order, and membership was gained by initiation and a pledge to secrecy.
-After the invasion by Alexander III of Macedon, the Royal temples and libraries of Kemet were plundered and pillage.
-The Egyptian Mystery System contained ten virtues and it is from this source that Plato copied what has been called the four cardinal virtues: justice, wisdom, temperance, and courage.
+James notes in his introduction that the ancient Egyptians had developed a very complex spiritual system, called the Mysteries, which was also the first system of salvation.
+The Egyptian Mystery System was a Secret Order, and membership was gained by initiation and a pledge to secrecy.
+After the invasion by Alexander III of Macedon, the royal temples and libraries of Kemet were plundered and pillaged.

 The Ten Virtues: